 Every year, we ask for input on our implementation plan to inform and guide our work.
 This year, we are moving our feedback form for the implementation plan online.
 Fill out the survey.
 We are welcoming comments until June 11, 2021.

 APM is designed to be implemented in phases over many decades.
 We continually review, strengthen, and adjust the plan in the face of new information, direction and guidance from communities, advances in science and technology, input from the public, insight from Indigenous Knowledge, changes in societal values, and evolving public policy.

-The current five-year planning period is the first to look beyond our expected site selection date of 2023.
-This important milestone will bring to an end the site selection process we initiated in 2010.
-It will also mark the beginning of a new series of activities, such as implementing partnership agreements with host communities; furthering the safety case for the identified site; constructing a Centre of Expertise; preparing for and participating in regulatory processes; and getting ready to move our operations to the site that is selected.
+The 2021-25 planning period includes not only confirming a safe site with informed and willing hosts for a deep geological repository, but also embarking on the next phase of Canada’s plan.
+The years following site selection will see a new series of activities, such as implementing partnership agreements with host communities; finalizing the safety case for the identified site; preparing to construct a Centre of Expertise; preparing for and participating in regulatory processes; and getting ready to move our operations to the site that is selected.